Surfers Paradise Street Circuit - A Little Piece of Racing Heaven

 The first A1 GP race was supposed to take place in October 2009, but due to financial issues and the liquidation of the whole series, it never happened.
 After losing single-seaters, the V8 Supercars race became the main event at Surfers Paradise since 2009.

-The history of V8 Supercars and touring car races at Gold Coast’s street circuit begun in 1994.
+History of V8 Supercars and touring car races at Gold Coast’s street circuit begun in 1994.
 The touring cars came to the circuit as a part of supporting program for the Indy Grand Prix, without awarding points for the Australian Touring Car Championship.
 After being a non-championship round for seven years, the Gold Coast race finally became the championship round in 2002.

 New race format and new circuit layout since 2010

-The major changes happened in 2009 and 2010, first in the race format and then in the circuit layout.
+Major changes happened in 2009 and 2010, first in the race format and then in the circuit layout.
 After the collapse of A1 Grand Prix series, organizers wanted to expand V8 Supercars involvement in the event, so the original program of two 44-lap races was changed to four 34-lap races.
 The winners were Garth Tander and Mark Winterbottom.

 International stars participated in the inaugural Gold Coast 600